 From now on relatives have the possibility to request that the Hyves profile of their deceased loved ones becomes an online memorial.
-The “In Memoriam”-status makes it clear for all Hyves users that a Hyves profile is of a deceased user.
-The date of death is mentioned prominently in the profile and the age of the deceased user remains the same to the date of death.
-It is also ensured that reminders about birthdays or other interaction with the deceased can’t occure.
+The ‘In Memoriam’ status makes it clear for all Hyves users that a Hyves profile is of a deceased user.
+The date of death is mentioned prominently in the profile and the age of the deceased user remains the same in relation to the date of death.
+It is also ensured that reminders about birthdays or other interaction with the deceased user can’t occur.

-We think this is a good idea.
-But it will probably not save Hyves from a slowly occurring death through the stiff competition.
-Therefore, it is no wonder that the following Alexa chart shows a downward trend for the daily reach of Hyves in the last 6 months.
+Although this is a good idea, at EU-Startups we are thinking that this probably not save Hyves from a slowly occurring death from the stiff competition – mainly with Facebook.
+It is no wonder that the Alexa chart below shows a downward trend for the daily reach of Hyves in the last 6 months.